vkhoroz/python-training/course/08-decorators.rst

 Decorators
 ----------
-In Python decorators are functions which decorate its argument at compile time (i.e. a function which takes something as an argument and returns an a decorated something while JIT-compiler prepares an expression).
+In Python decorators are functions which decorate its argument at a declaration time (i.e. a function which takes something as an argument and returns a decorated something while a code declaring that something is executed, in most cases at module level).
 A syntax for a decorator usage is:

 .. code-block:: Python